 Life insurance and an estate freeze generally go hand in hand.
 Your fixed value freeze shares should provide a reasonably fixed value tax estimate for Life Insurance purposes, to help decrease the chances of being underinsured or paying extra.

 As a shareholder of a corporation becomes older and wishes to pass the future growth of the business to the next generation or key employees, they can implement an estate freeze to increase their financial success.

 A Vanishing Estate Freeze happens if the taxpayer or executor of the estate freeze receives an income by way of a dividend from the corporation, where the income stream can still be maintained by way of the corporation redeeming their portion of their freeze shares during the taxpayer’s lifetime.

 The Freezor will slowly reduce their interest in the corporation resulting in reduced tax upon their death.
 As the value of the freeze shares at the time of death has been reduced through prior redemptions, the value of the individual’s estate will decrease as the taxpayer will no longer have any shares in the corporation.

 Reliable Estate Freeze Lawyer in Toronto

-As an experienced probate and estate lawyer, Matthias Duensing will work closely with you and your business partners to achieve favourable objectives using highly effective tax estate freeze strategies that suffice the Canada Revenue Agency.
+As an experienced probate and estate administration lawyer, Matthias Duensing will work closely with you and your business partners to achieve favourable objectives using highly effective tax estate freeze strategies that suffice the Canada Revenue Agency.
 Begin your estate planning and increase your chances of a successful estate freeze by setting up a complimentary consultation today.

 To schedule an appointment or contact us for a consultation, email us at email@example.com or call us directly at (416) 601-4769.